 For more information about registration for foreigners please click here

 Typically Indian academic culture is marked by strong hierarchical, patriarchal and paternalistic attitudes, and therefore, it would be wise to follow certain norms during your study period.
-One should respect the classroom space by dressing appropriately, and that would mean that students should desist from wearing shorts, tank tops, miniskirts, figure hugging clothes, clothes that show cleavage, etc. Eating in the classroom, having personal discussions, messaging, surfing the internet during lectures is a strict no-no. It would be advisable to refer to teachers as Sir/Ma’am rather than using their first names and it would be good to be circumspect around teachers.
-Socialising with teachers, asking them out for dinner/drinks, accepting their offer for dinner/drinks especially on a one to one basis is not recommended.
+One should respect the classroom space by dressing appropriately, and that would mean that students should desist from wearing shorts, tank tops, miniskirts, figure-hugging clothes, clothes that show cleavage, etc. Eating in the classroom, having personal discussions, messaging, and surfing the internet during lectures a strict no-no. It would be advisable to refer to teachers as Sir/Ma’am rather than using their first names and it would be good to be circumspect around teachers.
+Socialising with teachers, asking them out for dinner/drinks, and accepting their offer for dinner/drinks, especially on a one-to-one basis is not recommended.

-Another important rule to remain healthy would be to constantly use an alcohol based hand gels/wash.
-These clean, sterilise, and disinfect, making one’s hands relatively germ free and greatly reducing the probability of falling sick.
-This has really worked for us as we have hardly had anybody falling sick once students strictly started using a hand-wash before eating anything, or after going into a crowded public place, etc.
+Another important rule to remain healthy would be to constantly use alcohol-based hand gels/wash.
+These clean, sterilise, and disinfect, making one’s hands relatively germ-free and greatly reducing the probability of falling sick.
+This has really worked for us as we have hardly had anybody falling sick once students strictly started using a hand wash before eating anything, or after going into a crowded public place, etc.

 NCI recommends that students stay away from alcohol as much as possible during their stay in India.
 NCI also strictly prohibits the use of drugs among students.

-The biggest potential problem that foreigners face when in India is that of diarrhoea.
-It usually occurs due to a change in diet, water and climate, and sometimes also because of a bacterial infection caused by consumption of bad food and impure water.
-In this situation it is best to eat bread, boiled food, and a lot of yoghurt.
+The biggest potential problem that foreigners face when in India is that diarrhoea.
+It usually occurs due to a change in diet, water and climate, and sometimes also because of a bacterial infection caused by the consumption of bad food and impure water.
+In this situation, it is best to eat bread, boiled food, and a lot of yoghurts.
 Doctors in India tend to prescribe lactobacillus pills to settle the stomach, loperamide hydrochloride for stopping the diarrhoea, Ciprofloxacin, if there is an infection to control, and domperidone for nausea and vomiting.
-Talk to your doctor about the required dosage before-hand so that you will feel more in control of the situation.
-It is advisable to take a course of ORS (oral rehydrating salts), commercially available under the popular brand name of Electral or Electrobion.
+Talk to your doctor about the required dosage beforehand so that you will feel more in control of the situation.
+It is advisable to take a course of ORS (oral rehydrating salts), commercially available under the popular brand name of Electoral or Electron.
 An effective alternative is drinking a solution made of one teaspoon of salt and eight teaspoons of sugar dissolved in one litre of water as it is considered to be an effective remedy to arrest dehydration.